-The Fund for Lake Michigan has awarded a grant to the Sand County Foundation to assist a southeast Wisconsin village with water quality improvement.
+The Fund for Lake Michigan has awarded a grant to the Sand County Foundation, a national not-for-profit that works at the intersection of agriculture and environmental conservation, to continue its water quality initiatives in the Village of Grafton, Ozaukee County.

 Launched in 2011, the Fund for Lake Michigan supports investments throughout the Lake Michigan watershed that improve water quality, create jobs, raise real estate values, revive communities, clean waterfronts, support habitats and drive tourism.

 Sand County Foundation tests and demonstrates conservation practices with farmers, ranchers, foresters and businesses.
 These efforts produce clean water, healthy soil, abundant wildlife habitat and opportunities for outdoor recreation.

 Fund for Lake Michigan is a private foundation based in Milwaukee.
 It was established in 2011 as part of an agreement between We Energies, Madison Gas and Electric, WPPI Energy, Clean Wisconsin and Sierra Club to safeguard the lake and improve water quality in the region.
 The Fund supports efforts, particularly in southeast Wisconsin, that enhance the health of Lake Michigan and its shoreline and tributary river systems for the benefit of the people and communities that depend upon the system for water, recreation and commerce. www.fundforlakemichigan.org

 Sand County Foundation inspires and empowers a growing number of private landowners to ethically manage natural resources in their care, so future generations have clean and abundant water, healthy soil to support agriculture and forestry, plentiful habitat for wildlife and opportunities for outdoor recreation.